The Ultimate Utah to Arizona Road Trip Itinerary

 This is in large part due to the amenities that the private campgrounds had.

-Our choice would be Ruby’s RV Park and Campground, thanks to its proximity to the national park entrance and wide, level sites.
+Our choice would be R Journey Bryce Canyon, thanks to its proximity to the Mossy Cave area of the park, clean amenities, and level lots.

 Day 7: Bryce Canyon City, Utah, to Springdale, Utah